appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 ## What to build

 We are going to use accounts.json that has sample data of bank customers and their account balance.
 This guide will display all the defaulters (account balance less than 20000) with their account info.
+We will also make a button which will update the balance of the selected person.

 ## Initial setup